 Gymnasium Acoustics and Noise Treatments

-Gymnasiums are huge echo chambers.
-A gym’s noise production, transmission, and effects, also known as your gymnasium acoustics, can have a more negative impact than many realize.
-From the sharp sound of a coach’s whistle to screaming crowds that cheer on the home team, gym acoustics not only create noise levels that make communication difficult, but can also result in noise related hearing loss.
-Treating a gymnasium will also have the unexpected benefit of cutting down on noise throughout an entire building.
+Gymnasiums are basically huge echo chambers.
+Not only do you have an army of adolescents chanting the same thing over and over again, but there is a very real echo occurring in the space.
+A gym’s noise production, transmission, and effects, also known as your gymnasium’s acoustics, can have more of a negative impact than many may realize.
+From the shrill sound of a coach’s whistle to screaming crowds that cheer on the home team, gym acoustics not only create noise levels that make communication and concentration difficult but can also result in noise-related hearing loss.
+Treating the gym with sound-absorbing materials creates a huge benefit for all those involved.

-Another great choice is the Echo Eliminator™.
-These recycled cotton panels can be applied directly to a wall or used as a baffle, suspended from your gym’s ceiling.
-They come in 10 great colors, one of which is sure to complement your school colors!
+A great choice for tackling ceiling noise is the Echo Eliminator™.
+Sure, these recycled cotton panels can be applied directly to a wall for great effect, but they are fantastic when used as a baffle, suspended from your gym’s ceiling.
+Suspending them from the ceiling is a great idea because they break up an otherwise empty space.
+They also help absorb much of the sound that bounces from the wall to the ceiling and backs down again.
+They come in lots of great colors, one of which is sure to complement your school colors!
 Check out this blog post describing one school’s unique way of soundproofing their gymnasium so that noise was reduced while also being visually appealing.
 The Echo Eliminator also makes attractive hanging acoustical baffles that may count towards making your school LEED® certified.